openebs/openebs/ROADMAP.md

   - https://github.com/openebs/zfs-localpv
   - https://github.com/openebs/rawfile-localpv
 - Backlogs
+  - Support for incremental and full Backups for ZFS Local PV
   - Split the Local Provisioner for hostpath and device from openebs/maya into its own repository
   - Support for specifying total capacity of all volumes and max capacity per volume that can be provisioned from a given hostpath
   - Support for specifying multiple hostpaths to be used with Local PV